AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 In a fluidized bed reactor, bubbles may immediately travel upward once they form, since their nucleation sites (sand grains) are relatively mobile.
 Bubbles may depart the fluid at a relatively small diameter, carrying a high internal pressure, being likely to rupture and disperse into solution.
 Despite these potential issues, the subteam believes the fluidized bed reactor may still be effective, because a large number of sand grains may provide a large surface area for bubbles to nucleate.
 In future semesters, the subteam may consider an alternative reactor type and consider any contrasting merits.

 After gathering and analyzing literature, the Fall 2018 subteam fabricated a prototype fluidized bed reactor using a transparent PVC pipe, silica sand, and flow components.
 The subteam assembled a basic apparatus to resemble the design proposed in Figure 1.
 Figure 3 presents a photograph of this apparatus.
-Influent water passes in through a peristaltic pump and through tubing into a vertically oriented fluidized bed reactor, and out into a small bucket.
+Influent water passes in through a peristaltic pump and through tubing into a vertically oriented fluidized bed reactor.
 Further details on this apparatus are given in the Methods and Manual sections, and earlier stages are described in the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md).

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Apparatus_20190427.jpg?raw=true" height = 430>